What is medication?

 - You have an allergic reaction to the medication

-Medication poisoning is the most common type of poisoning for all age groups.
+Medication is the most common cause of poisonings among all age groups.

-- Toddlers often put things like medication in their mouths.
+- Toddlers often medication in their mouths while exploring.
 Some medication can be very harmful even if the child only eats one pill.

 - Young children can also get medication poisoning if adults make mistakes.

 - Teens and adults sometimes take medication in the wrong way.
 It can be by accident, to get high or to hurt themselves.

 What are the symptoms of medication poisoning?

 Some medications are very dangerous if taken the wrong way.
 What is safe for one person may be very harmful to someone else.
 For more information on a particular medication, call the poison center at 1-800-222-1222.
 We also have information on some medications in our A to Z index.